-Automake generates separate install-data and install-exec rules, in case the installer is installing on multiple machines which share directory structure-these targets allow the machine-independent parts to be installed only once. install-exec installs platformdependent files, and install-data installs platform-independent files.
+Automake generates separate install-data and install-exec rules, in case the installer is installing on multiple machines that share directory structure-these targets allow the machine-independent parts to be installed only once. install-exec installs platformdependent files, and install-data installs platform-independent files.
 The install target depends on both of these targets.
 While Automake tries to automatically segregate objects into the correct category, the Makefile.am author is, in the end, responsible for making sure this is done correctly.

-Variables using the standard directory prefixes 'data', 'info', 'man', 'include', 'oldinclude', 'pkgdata', or 'pkginclude' (e.g. 'data_DATA') are installed by 'install-data'.
+Variables using the standard directory prefixes 'data', 'info', 'man', 'include', 'oldinclude', 'pkgdata', or 'pkginclude' are installed by install-data.

-Variables using the standard directory prefixes 'bin', 'sbin', 'libexec', 'sysconf', 'localstate', 'lib', or 'pkglib' (e.g. 'bin_PROGRAMS') are installed by 'install-exec'.
+Variables using the standard directory prefixes 'bin', 'sbin', 'libexec', 'sysconf', 'localstate', 'lib', or 'pkglib' are installed by install-exec.